richardkiss/pycoin/docs/bitcoin.rst

 The bitcoin database is a ledger of unspents.
-It doesn't explicitly define ownership of bitcoins; instead, rules are applied that allow bitcoin to be reassigned if the puzzles can be solve.
+It doesn't explicitly define ownership of bitcoins; instead, rules are applied that allow bitcoin to be reassigned if the puzzles can be solved.
 So you can think of "owning" bitcoin as being equivalent to having the information required to solve the puzzle.
 In other words, the only benefit ownership confers is the ability to reassign ownership.
 This may seem odd at first,